statikbe/laravel-surveyhero/README.md

      ],
 ],
 ```
+There are 2 options to map link parameters.

+#### Option 1: Map directly to a database column

 The key is the name of the Surveyhero link parameter
- - 'name' represents the column in the survey_response table to which we save the field
+ - `name` represents the column in the survey_response table to which we save the field

+#### Option 2: Map to the foreign key of a model

 Following parameters are optional in case you want to evaluate the link_parameters value on the database
- - 'entity' represents the model you're querying on
+ - `entity` represents the model you're querying on
- - 'value' represents the field you're comparing on your model
+ - `value` represents the field you're comparing on your model
- - 'field' represents the field from your model to store in de database
+ - `field` represents the field from your model to store in de database

 ## Commands